-Your skin can absorb large amounts of this medicine if you apply too much, which may cause life-threatening side effects.
+Your skin can absorb large amounts of Podocon-25 if you apply too much, which may cause life-threatening side effects.
 Early signs may include confusion, hallucinations, stomach pain, diarrhea, muscle weakness, problems with balance or coordination, fever, sore throat, and unusual bleeding or bruising.

-What should I avoid while using Podocon-25 (podophyllum resin (topical))?
+What should I avoid while using Podocon-25 topical?

 Avoid getting this medicine in your eyes, nose, mouth, rectum, vagina, or urethra.

 Avoid allowing healthy skin to come into contact with a genital wart.
 Always wash your hands after touching a genital wart or applying this medicine.